alextitov1/cheatsheets/docs/container/Readme.md

 # Container runtime
 A `container runtime` is a lower-level software component, is responsible for the actual running and lifecycle management of containers.
 It interacts with the OS to manage the lower-level aspects of container management, such as cgroups, namespaces, and SELinux.

+Examples:
 * runc (lightweight, portable container runtime) - used by docker
 * cri-o (container runtime interface) - used by kubernetes

 # Container engine
 A `container engine` is a higher-level software that processes user requests, including command line options and image pulls.
 The container engine uses a `container runtime`, also called a lower-level container runtime, to run and manage the components required to deploy and operate containers.

 Examples:
 * docker
 * podman

 # container management:
   * kubernetes